StephanieSunshine/columnize/README.md

 Columnize
 =========

 Easy column-formatted output for golang.
-Now with color
+Now with color.

 Forked from github.com/CiscoCloud/columnize which was forked from github.com/ryanuber/columnize